efantinatti/team_project-13/README-Project-2.md

 - Overfitting:

-- Occurs when a model learns not only the underlying patterns in the training data but also the noise, leading to poor generalization to new data.
+- Occurs when a model learns the underlying patterns and noise in the training data, leading to poor generalization of new data.
 - Symptoms include very low training error but significantly higher validation/test error.
 - Indicators: In your deep learning model, if the validation MSE stops improving while the training MSE continues to decrease, this is a sign of overfitting.

 Underfitting:

-- Occurs when a model is too simple to capture the underlying structure of the data, leading to poor performance on both training and test data.
+- Occurs when a model is too simple to capture the underlying structure of the data, leading to poor training and test data performance.
 - Symptoms include both high training and test errors.
 - Indicators: If both training and validation MSE are high and don’t decrease significantly during training, this suggests underfitting.<BR><BR>